ArslanAkh/ArslanAkh/README.md

 - 👋 Hi, I’m @ArslanAkh
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming, that's why I'm here =)
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning java and like it
-- 💞️ I’m looking to collaborate on real project and to become a professional developer
+- 💞️ I’m looking to collaborate on real projects and to become a professional developer
 - 📫 How to reach me: kydapropal@gmail.com